Italy's Berrettini reaches 1st Grand Slam final at Wimbledon - News Break

 That worked well and eased the path to six breaks for Berrettini, who saved both such chances for Hurkacz.

-Cheered from the stands by his girlfriend, Ajla Tomljanovic, who made it to the quarterfinals this week, and his parents — Mom captured his on-court interview with her cellphone — Berrettini was two points from winning on four occasions in the third set, all while Hurkacz served: twice at 5-4 (both at deuce), twice at 6-5 (at 30-all and at deuce).
+Cheered from the stands by his girlfriend, Ajla Tomljanovic, who made it to the quarterfinals this week, Berrettini was two points from winning on four occasions in the third set, all while Hurkacz served — twice at 5-4 (both at deuce), twice at 6-5 (at 30-all and at deuce).

 But Hurkacz got through those spots, then extended the contest by grabbing the tiebreaker, in which he was granted a 4-0 lead when Berrettini netted what should have been an easy forehand volley.